miklevin/Pipulate.com/software.md

 This will cause a login prompt to pop up for browser-based authentication.
 Anyone with a Google account can do this without going through the rigmarole of the console.developers.google.com site.
-I did that and made a pip installable package to spare you the grief.
-Okay, so you have authorized credentials.
-What now?
-We build a service!
+I basically did the hard work for you, so you can connect right away and get to business...

 ```python
 import ohawf